 Bacterial vaginosis can be recurrent, and there are some steps you can take to avoid it:

 It is common for bacterial vaginosis to recur, usually within 3 months.
 As well as taking measures to avoid upsetting the balance of bacteria in the vagina, your doctor may advise taking antibiotic treatment for longer if you continue to experience BV.
-Treatment can be taken for up to 6 months to prevent the infection from returning.

 Bacterial vaginosis itself is generally harmless and often clears up on its own.
 However, it can have more serious complications in pregnant women, causing them to suffer from urinary tract infections (UTIs) and increasing the risk of miscarriage or early delivery.
 BV can also be harmful if it occurs in combination with a sexually transmitted disease.
 If you are experiencing symptoms of BV, it is best to consult a doctor as soon as possible.